Partition Rank and Partition Lattices: Applications

 This process potentially eliminates many summands from $I_f \cdot T$, and in particular, summands $\delta_{\pi}(x_1,\ldots,x_k)$ for $\pi$ of high rank.
 This in turn can significantly reduce the partition rank of $I_f \cdot T$.
 The caveat here is certifying that $\sum_{\pi<\hat{1}} f(\pi) \cdot \mu(\pi,\hat{1}) \neq 0$; this depends heavily on the choice of $\Pi$ and the characteristic of the field $\mathbb{F}$.

-In many situations, a tensor will not only be controlled on points $(x_1,\ldots,x_k)$ with the same partition, but on points $(x_1,\ldots,x_k)$ with partitions of the same rank.
-This happens, for instance, in Theorem~\ref{thm:linearequation}, so it will be convenient for us to isolate functions $f$ that record this.
+In many situations, a tensor will not only be constant on $k$-tuples $(x_1,\ldots,x_k)$ with the same partition, but on $k$-tuples $(x_1,\ldots,x_k)$ with partitions of the same rank.
+Conditions of Theorem~\ref{thmmain2} can be stated succinctly in such situations.
+We first need a definition.